soneoso/soneoso/README.md

-### I'm Eli,
+### Hi, I'm Eli,

-On the road to become a junior fullstack webdeveloper.
+I'm on the road to become a junior fullstack webdeveloper.
 I have a background in music production and a bit of graphic design.

-##### A website should breathe life into the screen of the user and take them on the journey the client wants.
+To be honest I only have scratched the surface of coding in general but, with every project my motivation becomes stronger.

-currently learning: Laravel
+A website should breathe life into the screen of the user and take them on the journey the client wants.

 <!--